Aliases for RACGAP1 Gene

 Previous GeneCards Identifiers for RACGAP1 Gene

-The protein encoded by this gene belongs to the GTPase-activating protein (GAP) family.
-GAPs bind activated forms of Rho GTPases and stimulate GTP hydrolysis.
-Through this catalytic function, GAPs negatively regulate Rho-mediated signals.
-This protein plays a regulatory role in initiation of cytokinesis, controlling cell growth and differentiation of hematopoietic cells, regulating spermatogenesis, and in neuronal proliferation.
-Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Sep 2011]
+This gene encodes a GTPase-activating protein (GAP) that is a compoment of the centralspindlin complex.
+This protein binds activated forms of Rho GTPases and stimulates GTP hydrolysis, which results in negative regulation of Rho-mediated signals.
+This protein plays a regulatory role in cytokinesis, cell growth, and differentiation.
+Alternatively spliced transcript variants have been found for this gene.
+There is a pseudogene for this gene on chromosome 12. [provided by RefSeq, Feb 2016]

 GeneCards Summary for RACGAP1 Gene

 RACGAP1 (Rac GTPase Activating Protein 1) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is ABR.

 UniProtKB/Swiss-Prot for RACGAP1 Gene